Contact Thea – firstname.lastname@example.org

 Thea Iberall has been called ‘a shimmering bridge between heart and mind.’
 She’s performed poetry and storytelling since 1998, representing LA at the National Poetry Slams.
 An inductee into the International Educators Hall of Fame, she is featured in the documentary “Poets, Passion and Poetry.”
 OC Weekly said Thea “tells narrative stories using simple words that mask hidden layers of meaning and emotion.”
 The host of Expresso Yourself Coffeehouse, she has performed at Story Space, Limmud, and many venues in Southern California.
 Her book of contextual poems, The Sanctuary of Artemis, traces the roots of patriarchal domination.
 Her musical We Did It For You!
 Women’s Journey Through History tells the story of how women got their rights in America.
 And her visionary novel The Swallow and the Nightingale is a way to wake people up to the real moral issue of today: not who you love, but what we are doing to the planet.
 She has a Master’s Degree in Writing and a Ph.D. in Computational Neuroscience.

 Dr. Thea Iberall is an award-winning writer, storyteller, and scientist.
 She crosses boundaries between science and the arts, history and the present, and knowledge and emotion.
 The author of three scientific texts, she has a Ph.D. in Computational Neuroscience (UMass).
 As a scientist, Thea realized she was more interested in the stories behind the science than the data itself.
 She began studying writing with Terry Wolverton in Los Angeles in 1990, and has been writing and publishing ever since.
-She received a Master’s degree in writing from USC and has also studied at the Academy for New Musical Theatre and the Moving Art Playwrighting Lab.
+She received a Master’s degree in writing from USC and also studied at the Academy for New Musical Theatre and the Moving Art Playwrighting Lab.
 Thea's had over 50 poems published in journals and anthologies including The Southern California Anthology, Spillway, poeticdiversity, and numerous other journals.
-Thea was a semi-finalist in the 2014 Mary Ballard Poetry Chapbook Prize and also in the Atlanta Review International Poetry Competition.
+Thea was a semi-finalist in the Fineline Competition Mid-American Review, the Mary Ballard Poetry Chapbook Prize and also in the Atlanta Review International Poetry Competition.
 In 2001, Thea began exploring how to combine her scientific training with her love of language and she developed a new art form called contextual poetry.
 While seemingly new, the art form was used by Erasmus Darwin (1731-1802), the leading poet of his day and grandfather of Charles Darwin.

 Thea's poetry ranges across topics from history to science to her family.
 After her visit to Eastern Europe, she began reflecting on the Holocaust.
-Her four trips to Greece have generated other poems that explore the birth of the patriarchy.
+Her five trips to Greece have generated other poems that explore the birth of the patriarchy.
 Of course, they would have all been lost if she didn't jump into the Aegean Sea when her journal flew out of her grip as she was debarking from a cruise ship.

 In 1998, Thea was selected for the slam team to represent Los Angeles at the National Poetry Slams.
 The team, consisting of Thea, Deborah Edler Brown, Jerry Quickley, and Poetri, made it through the quarterfinals, semi-finals, and all the way to the finals where 1200 people watched along with audiences from CNN.
 After a hard battle, LA came in 3rd place.
 "It was a phenomenal experience."